How to Treat the Flu

 Over-the-Counter Medicines continued...

 OTC cough medicines are not recommended for children under age 4, as they've shown no benefit in kids.
 Homemade cough remedies containing honey have been shown to help.
 After age 1 year you can use ½ to 1 teaspoon of honey as needed.
 It can help thin the bronchial secretions and loosen the cough.
 Never give ANY honey to children under age 1 year, as it may cause botulism poisoning.

-Multi-symptom over-the counter flu medicines, which contain more than one medication, can help relieve several symptoms.
+Multi-symptom over-the counter flu medications, which contain more than one drug, can help relieve several symptoms.
 However, if you have only one or two symptoms, you may not need a medication that combines an antihistamine, cough suppressant, decongestant, fever reducer, and pain reliever.
 Try to target your medicine choice to your symptoms.
 This can also help avoid unpleasant side effects.

-There are two prescription antiviral medications which may prevent the flu and ease the severity of flu symptoms.
+There are prescription antiviral medications which may prevent the flu and ease the severity of flu symptoms.
 Studies show that these medications can shorten the course of illness if taken within the first 48 hours of having symptoms.
-Oseltamivir (Tamiflu) is an oral medication, and zanamivir (Relenza) is inhaled.
+Oseltamivir (Tamiflu) is an oral medication, zanamivir (Relenza) is inhaled, and peramivir (Rapivab) is given intravenously.
 Your doctor may be more likely to prescribe one of them if your symptoms are severe or if you fall into certain risk groups.
 This includes children under age 5; adults age 65 or older; people with asthma, diabetes, and some other chronic medical conditions; women who are pregnant or within 2 weeks of delivery; nursing home residents; American Indians/Alaska Natives; people who are extremely obese; and people with weakened immune systems.